 The following steps usually transpire in a matter of seconds.

-First, the payment processor checks with the customer’s bank, which must approve or deny the payment.
+First, the payment processor checks with the customer’s bank, approving, or denying the payment.
 If the bank approves the payment, the payment processor takes a fee and deposits the remainder into your merchant account.
 This is the separate bank account you’ll have to set up to accept debit and credit card payments.

 Merchant Services Products

-As you can see, the first step of the merchant services process involves the products sold by payment processors.
-These pieces of software or hardware allow you to accept different forms of payments, i.e., online and in-person.
+As you can see, the merchant services process’s first step involves the products sold by payment processors.
+These software or hardware pieces allow you to accept different forms of payments, i.e., online and in-person.

 Here are the tools you’ll need to accept these payment methods: